FAQ's

 This will depend on the services you provide and the local market.

 We recommend for large acreage jobs charging the same amount that spray-planes or helicopters charge or even up to $2 per acre more.
 Typically, this will be anywhere from $10-15 per acre.
-If it is a smaller job, we recommend charging by the hour at a rate of $400-450 per hour with the T40, as you can spray 40 acres per hour on larger jobs.
+If it is a smaller job, we recommend charging by the hour at a rate of $400-450 per hour with the T50, as you can spray over 40 acres per hour on larger jobs.